kvoidkato/lab_manager/lab_manager/README.txt

 			PLEM Setup is designed to install python dependencies/packages first and then install tools/apps, the process is run via the 'setup.bat' and 'plem.py', so do not alter any of the files.

+			To edit the packages/python dependencies or apps to be installed, open the 'plem.yaml' configuration file and check for the list 'python_dependencies', it should be something like this:
+				>> python_dependencies:
+				>>  pip_install:
+				>>   - numpy==1.26.2
+			Let's say you want to add 'django' to the list, this is how you do it, below 'pip_install' with the correct indentations:
+				>>  - django
+			You can add the version as seen for 'numpy'.
+			Similar steps are to be taken for adding 'necessary apps/tools' to be installed during the PLEM Setup by appending the apps to the 'system_tools' dictionary.

 		GIT CLONING:
 			>> Requires internet connection!